GLOBAL MARKETS-New U.S. tariff threat on Chinese goods hits stocks, dollar

 NEW YORK, Sept 17 (Reuters) - A gauge of global equity markets eased and the dollar slipped on Monday as investors took a dim view of an expected new round of tariffs from Washington on Chinese goods, which would escalate a simmering U.S.-Sino dispute over trade.

-U.S. President Donald Trump was expected to announce new tariffs on $200 billion in Chinese goods as early as Monday, and China has said it would retaliate.
+U.S. President Donald Trump said he would announce his latest plan on China tariffs after the markets close.
+He is expected to level them on about $200 billion of Chinese imports and China has said it would retaliate.

 A weaker dollar lifted gold prices and the price of most industrial metals slipped as the tit-for-tat dispute has fueled concerns that demand for metals will weaken.